laszuba/laszuba.github.io/_posts/2015-04-20-blinkenlights.md

 };
 ```

 The DMA will use the `.next` pointer to load another configuration, which will start the next transfer, then 'ping-pong' (using the `.next` pointer again) back to this one.
 With all this setup, the processor doesn't need to interfere at all, other than processing the notification that new data is available.

 [lpc_dev]: http://www.embeddedartists.com/products/lpcxpresso/lpc824_xpr.php
+[touchosc]:
 [pdf_schematic]: {{ site.url }}/assets/lpc_led_controller.pdf
+[github_server]:
+[github_client]: